PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

 ## Switch Between Organizations
 ### Description
-Users can belong to multiple organizations, however they cannot create their own.
+Users can belong to multiple organizations, however, they cannot create their own.
 This is an admin feature.
-This is the ability for users to create their own organizations needs to be removed.
+Thus the ability for users to create their own organizations needs to be removed.

 ### Front End
 1. Organisation list screen